 BVES not only considered reliability and adherence to the emissions benchmark when scoring potential supply portfolios, but also analyzed the supply cost build-up for each portfolio.
 When investigating the range of scenarios, portfolio costs were estimated in a twostep process first to account for the contract expense associated with future renewable contracts and second to account for system purchases or sales.
 BVES modeled PPA costs using the levelized cost estimates (LCOE) from the RESOLVE model for wind and solar resources.
 Future 7x24 block product contracts were assumed to follow same escalation of other firm renewable sources like geothermal power but were indexed to BVES's current estimate for the upcoming contract in 2024.
 Where contract or owned generation fell short of demand on an hourly basis, day-ahead purchases or sales were valued using power market forwards as of September 2022 for CAISO SP-15.
 Hourly purchases or sales were determined using an hourly supply-demand balance calculation that mimicked the logic provided in the CSP calculator and accounted for curtailment of system sales should the maximum export limit be reached.
-To compare costs across portfolio scenarios
+To compare costs across portfolio scenarios BVES looked both at total portfolio cost as well as average energy price (total portfolio cost divided by owned and contract generation).

-&lt;sup>12 In modeling all portfolio scenarios, BVES modeled generation for the upcoming BVES Solar Project using the Solar Baseline California renewable profile from the CSP model and the BVES Storage Project using the Battery Storage resource profile also from the CSP model.
+13 In modeling all portfolio scenarios, BVES modeled generation for the upcoming BVES Solar Project using the Solar Baseline California renewable profile from the CSP model and the BVES Storage Project using the Battery Storage resource profile also from the CSP model.

-&lt;sup>13 Actual scenarios for net system power procurement will depend on the availability of solar and wind PPAs being offered at the time of awarding contracts.
+14 Actual scenarios for net system power procurement will depend on the availability of solar and wind PPAs being offered at the time of awarding contracts.